Matthew-Mullin/Matthew-Mullin.github.io/_tabs/about.md

 > -- <cite>Matthew Mullin's famous last words</cite>

 # About Me
 Hi, I'm Matt.
-I'm a 20-something grad student, mechanical engineer, [YouTuber](https://www.youtube.com/user/GalacticsTutorials/featured), [maker](https://www.youtube.com/channel/UC7IVAaYbsnq1icQKPBbQzzw), inventor, and self-proclaimed Pirate 🏴‍☠️(left the last one off my resume).
+I'm a grad student, mechanical engineer, [YouTuber](https://www.youtube.com/user/GalacticsTutorials/featured), [maker](https://www.youtube.com/channel/UC7IVAaYbsnq1icQKPBbQzzw), inventor, and self-proclaimed Pirate 🏴‍☠️ (left the last one off my resume).

-The purpose of this website is to share my free energy anti-entropy tesla turbine design before the energy companies suppress it (that was a [joke](https://en.wikipedia.org/wiki/Joke) and evidence that I have a personality, despite any real-life interactions that may suggest the converse).
+The purpose of this website is to share my free energy anti-entropy tesla turbine design before the energy companies suppress it (that was a [joke](https://en.wikipedia.org/wiki/Joke)).

 In all seriousness, I made this website because over the years, I've worked on a few projects and also mulled over many ideas from new types of renewable energy systems to beam-powered propulsion vehicles to low-cost cryocoolers.
 I want to share the knowledge I've accumulated with others to save them some time and the pitfalls I've found myself in.
 I'd also like to explore open-sourcing some of my invention ideas just to see what happens.